crossbario/crossbar/docs/Basic-Concepts.rst

-The node will expose the management API it uses to execute the configuration to an upcoming management and monitoring service (Crossbar.io Development Center), allowing full runtime configuration.
+The node will expose the management API it uses to execute the configuration to an upcoming management and monitoring service (Crossbar.io DevOps Center), allowing full runtime configuration.

 At the moment each application router stands on its own, but connecting application routers for scale-out is upcoming.